TVC-Hopper/tvc-hopper/README.md

 ## Design and Architecture

+### Board Support Pacakges (BSPs)

+The BSPs are generated using the MCUXpresso Config tools.
+The configuration tools allows us to easily make changes to clock, pin, and peripheral configurations between the development board and flight controlers.
+The configuration file `*.mex` defines the BSP configuration and the configuration tool auto-generates the BSP source code.

+BSPs are selected in the project's root `CMakeLists.txt` file options and are linked statically to the executable.

+### FSLHAL

+The Freescale Semiconductor HAL libraries are used and statically linked to the executable.

+### Drivers

+Two drivers are provided.
+- TFLuna LiDAR
+- BNO085 IMU

+### Sensor Hub

+Sensor Hub is a library provided by CEVA to interface with the BNO085 IMU.
+The BNO085 driver uses this library to interface with the sensor fusion hub in the IMU.

+### Communication and Data Handling

-### SPP - Simple Property Protocol
+#### SPP - Simple Property Protocol

 Key-value pair protocol taken from a different project.
 The client (the hopper) has a property list (names, ids, types, size, etc.) that it can send to a host upon connection.
 Once connected, the host makes read and write requests to get and set property values.

-Its interface is simple, an initialization function, a function to parse incoming messages, and a callback used to send messages.
+Its interface is simple containing only an initialization function, a function to parse incoming messages, and a callback used to send messages.

 Additionally, it uses two callbacks to get and set property values.
 These are simple and take a property id, a byte buffer, and size.
 The callbacks use the property id to call a specific module's getter or setter for the value.